 If there is bad weather, please do not leave your child at the school, or send them off to school, before you check that there is someone here to receive them.
 Announcements will be made on the school website, text to parents and on local radio stations.

 If your child requires regular, long term medication such as an asthma inhaler, this should be discussed with the class teacher and the appropriate medication form completed.
-Any inhalers brought into school should be clearly labelled with the child’s name and dosage requirements.
+Any medication brought into school should be clearly labelled with the child’s name and dosage requirements.

 The school does not accept responsibility for administering short term medical treatment such as antibiotics.
 In most cases it should be possible for parents to ask their doctors to arrange dose frequencies so that medication can be taken outside of school.
 Where medication has to be administered by staff the parents or guardians of the child must complete a written agreement form prior to the medication coming on to the school premises.